 SPORTS.
 The principles outlined above also apply to sports - a person should not be forced to participate in a sex-segregated activity, such as many school sports, in a manner inconsistent with their authentic sense of self.
-The longstanding gender divide in sports sometimes prompts questions about where transgender students fit in, but major sporting associations - including the International Olympic Committee - have recognized those questions are easily resolved and adopted gender-identity inclusive non-discrimination policies.
-Where state legislators attempt to override the decisions of local sporting entities who have determined they will move forward with a policy that respects transgender students, they are meddling contrary to the best interests of the students, the sport's governing body, and athletics as a whole.
+The longstanding gender divide in sports sometimes prompts questions about where transgender students fit in, but major sporting associations - including the International Olympic Committee - have recognized those questions are easily resolved and have adopted gender-identity inclusive non-discrimination policies.
+Where state legislators attempt to override the decisions of local sporting entities who have determined they will move forward with a policy that respects transgender students, they are meddling contrary to the best interests of the students, the sport's governing body and athletics as a whole.

 RESTROOMS IN PUBLIC PLACES - FROM THE COFFEE SHOP TO CITY HALL.
-About a third of the anti-equal access "bathroom" bills under consideration in state legislatures would apply to all multi-user restrooms, locker rooms, and similar facilities within the state.
-North Carolina's HB2 is an example: among other things, HB2 mandates that people using restrooms in publicly-owned facilities (including everything from airports to highway rest stops to the DMV to City Hall) do so according to the sex indicated on their birth certificate.
+About a third of the anti-equal access "bathroom" bills under consideration in state legislatures would apply to all multiuser restrooms, locker rooms, and similar facilities within the state.
 Most people use public facilities on a daily basis at work and school, and at restaurants and other public places without a second thought.
-However, every day too many transgender people are forced to choose between this most basic need and avoiding harassment or intimidation.
+However, every day, too many transgender people are forced to choose between this most basic need and avoiding harassment or intimidation.
 Transgender people often go to great lengths to avoid using the bathroom or to seek out single-occupancy facilities rather than risk their safety by using facilities contrary to their identity and gender expression, and bills that force them to use such facilities are hugely damaging.
 Some of the bills proposed this session would, if passed, impose criminal penalties upon a transgender person who accessed a sex-segregated space consistent with their identity.
-Others would condition access to such a space based on whether or not they've had surgery - a deeply personal matter which a person should not need to discuss publicly and which, given that restrooms have stalls for privacy, is totally irrelevant.
+Another would condition access to such a space based on whether or not they've had surgery - a deeply personal matter which a person should not need to discuss publicly and which, given that restrooms have stalls for privacy, is totally irrelevant.
 Occupants of a restroom have no right to know anything about the genitalia of the other occupants.
-Indecent exposure, sexual assault, or any other illegal activity is criminal and should be punished accordingly - but those safety issues are wholly unrelated to equal access to bathrooms.
+Indecent exposure, sexual assault or any other illegal activity is criminal and should be punished accordingly - but those safety issues are wholly unrelated to equal access to bathrooms.
 The lawmakers behind these anti-equal access bills claim to be addressing safety concerns, but these are a red herring: rather, they are simply perpetuating fear and misunderstanding about transgender people.